 Then I went to the kitchen.
-Now those eight things may seem small to you, but I got all of them done.
+Now those eight things may seem trivial to you, but I got all of them done.

 Don’t Just Watch the Coffee Brew

 Doing those eight things allowed me to feel productive, which I didn’t feel in my addiction.
-In fact, I can remember one time that I referred to myself as a slug.
-Just sitting and nodding out.
+I was so unproductive in my addiction that one time, I referred to myself as a slug – just sitting and nodding out.

 So, feeling productive, I put the coffee in the filter and hit brew.
 No need to stare and wonder if it’s going to work.
 That laundry?
 Into the washer.
 And that’s something I don’t have to watch, either.
 The machines know what to do.

 While coffee is brewing, I’ll check the phone for messages.
 Yep, three.
 Granddaughter, business, and an old friend.
 I can reply to all of them in five minutes, texts to set up times to talk – another three tasks accomplished.

 The coffee is almost made, so I check Jackson’s food and give him more.
 He’s a happy kitty when he’s got food and lets me have a few uninterrupted minutes.
 If I forget to get his food, well, he lets me know that I’m not done – by sitting on the keyboard.

 Coffee ready, so cup in hand, I sit down at the computer to check emails for From Addict 2 Advocate and Two Drops of Ink.
 But before the emails, I take a moment to look outside the window and check the bird feeders.
 There’s something about seeing the birds fed or the blue sky or the flowers blooming in the yard that’s soothing.